 Full Description

-- Analysis of the impact of an organization's project management initiatives on its human resources, management, financial and business strategies, policies and practices
+- Evaluating how an organization's project management affects its HR, management, financial and business strategies and practices.

-- Application of accounting and financial knowledge to the management of projects
+- Using accounting and financial skills to manage projects effectively.

 Your Field Education Options